 The Court may issue a DC guardianship order only after concluding that:

 - Such is in the child’s best interests;

 - Adoption/termination of parental rights or return of the child to the biological parent is not appropriate;

 - That permanent guardian is fit and able to provide a safe and permanent home environment for the child.

 In determining whether it is in the child’s best interests that a permanent guardian be designated, the court shall consider each of the following factors:

-If you are considering filing a DC guardianship motion, please contact our experienced family law DC guardianship lawyers for a free initial consultation and case review.
+If you are considering filing a DC guardianship motion, please contact our experienced family law DC guardianship lawyer for a thorough case evaluation and analysis.